What is hacking?

 A seminal figure in American hacking, Kevin Mitnick got his start as a teen.
 In 1981, he was charged with stealing computer manuals from Pacific Bell.
-In 1982 he hacked the North American Defense Command (NORAD), which inspired the 1983 film "War Games."
+In 1982, he hacked the North American Defense Command (NORAD), an achievement that inspired the 1983 film War Games.
 In 1989, he hacked Digital Equipment Corporation's (DEC) network and made copies of their software.
 Because DEC was a leading computer manufacturer at the time, this act put Mitnick on the map.
 He was later arrested, convicted and sent to prison.
 During his conditional release, he hacked Pacific Bell's voicemail systems.

-Throughout his hacking career, Mitnick didn't exploit the access and data he'd obtained.
-While it's widely believed that he once obtained full control of Pacific Bell's network, Mitnik wasn't out to exploit the results, but wanted to prove it could be done.
-A warrant was issued for his arrest for the Pacific Bell incident, but he fled and was in hiding for more than two years.
-When caught, he went to prison for multiple counts of wire fraud and computer fraud.
+Throughout his hacking career, Mitnick never exploited the access and data he obtained.
+It's widely believed that he once obtained full control of Pacific Bell's network simply to prove it could be done.
+A warrant was issued for his arrest for the Pacific Bell incident, but Mitnick fled and lived in hiding for more than two years.
+When caught, he served time in prison for multiple counts of wire fraud and computer fraud.

 Anonymous got its start in 2003 on 4chan message boards in an unnamed forum.
 The group exhibits little organization and is loosely focused on the concept of social justice.
-For example, in 2008 the group took issue with the Church of Scientology and begin disabling their websites, thus negatively impacting theirs search rankings in Google and overwhelming its fax machines with all-black images.
+For example, in 2008 the group took issue with the Church of Scientology and begin disabling their websites, thus negatively impacting their search rankings in Google and overwhelming its fax machines with all-black images.
 In March 2008, a group of "Anons" marched passed Scientology centers around the world wearing the now-famous Guy Fawkes mask.
-As noted by The New Yorker, while the FBI and other law enforcement agencies have tracked down some of the group's more prolific members, the lack of any real hierarchy makes it almost impossible to eliminate Anonymous as a whole.
+As noted by The New Yorker, while the FBI and other law enforcement agencies have tracked down some of the group's more prolific members, the lack of any real hierarchy makes it almost impossible to identify or eliminate Anonymous as a whole.

 In 2001, 20-year-old Adrian Lamo used an unprotected content management tool at Yahoo to modify a Reuters article and add a fake quote attributed to former Attorney General John Ashcroft.
-Often, Lamo would hack systems and then notify both the press and his victims — in some cases, he'd help clean up the mess to improve their security.
+Lamo often hacked systems and then notified both the press and his victims.
+In some cases, he'd help clean up the mess to improve their security.
 As Wired points out, however, Lamo took things too far in 2002, when he hacked The New York Times' intranet, added himself to the list of expert sources and began conducting research on high-profile public figures.
-Because he preferred to wander the streets with little more than a backpack and often had no fixed address, Lamo earned the moniker "The Homeless Hacker."
+Lamo earned the moniker "The Homeless Hacker" because he preferred to wander the streets with little more than a backpack and often had no fixed address.

 According to the New York Daily News, Gonzalez, dubbed "soupnazi," got his start as the "troubled pack leader of computer nerds" at his Miami high school.
 He eventually became active on criminal commerce site Shadowcrew.com and was considered one of its best hackers and moderators.
 At 22, Gonzalez was arrested in New York for debit card fraud related to stealing data from millions of card accounts.
 To avoid jail time, he became an informant for the Secret Service, ultimately helping indict dozens of Shadowcrew members.

 - Matthew Bevan and Richard Pryce

 Matthew Bevan and Richard Pryce are a team of British hackers who hacked into multiple military networks in 1996, including Griffiss Air Force Base, the Defense Information System Agency and the Korean Atomic Research Institute (KARI).
 Bevan (Kuji) and Pryce (Datastream Cowboy) have been accused of nearly starting a third world war after they dumped KARI research onto American military systems.
 Bevan claims he was looking to prove a UFO conspiracy theory, and according to the BBC, his case bears resemblance to that of Gary McKinnon.
 Malicious intent or not, Bevan and Pryce demonstrated that even military networks are vulnerable.

-Jeanson James Ancheta
+- Jeanson James Ancheta

 Poulsen didn’t heed this warning and continued hacking.
 In 1988, Poulsen hacked a federal computer and dug into files pertaining to the deposed president of the Philippines, Ferdinand Marcos.
-Discovered by authorities, Poulsen went underground.
+When discovered by authorities, Poulsen went underground.
 While he was on the run, Poulsen kept busy, hacking government files and revealing secrets.
 According to his own website, in 1990, he hacked a radio station contest and ensured that he was the 102nd caller, winning a brand new Porsche, a vacation, and $20,000.

 James was arrested in 2000 and was sentenced to a six months house arrest and banned from recreational computer use.
 However, a probation violation caused him to serve six months in jail.
-Jonathan James became the youngest person to be convicted of violating cybercrime laws.
+Jonathan James became the youngest person to be convicted of violating cyber crime laws.
 In 2007, TJX, a department store, was hacked and many customer’s private information were compromised.
+Despite a lack of evidence, authorities suspect that James may have been involved.

-Authorities suspected James might be involved despite a lack of evidence.
-Johnathan James eventually killed himself by gunshot in 2008.
-According to the Daily Mail, James wrote in his suicide note, “I have no faith in the 'justice' system.
+In 2008, James committed suicide by gunshot.
+According to the Daily Mail, his suicide note stated, “I have no faith in the 'justice' system.
 Perhaps my actions today, and this letter, will send a stronger message to the public.
 Either way, I have lost control over this situation, and this is my only way to regain control.”